-Receivables are reserved based on their respective aging categories and historical collection experience, taking into consideration the type of payer, historical and projected collection experience, and current economic and business conditions that could affect the collectability of our receivables.
+The allowance for doubtful accounts is based on aging categories and historical collection experience, taking into consideration the type of payer, historical and projected collection experience, and current economic and business conditions that could affect the collectability of our receivables.
 The allowance for doubtful accounts is reviewed for adequacy, at a minimum, on a quarterly basis.
 Changes in the allowance for doubtful accounts are recorded as an adjustment to bad debt expense within general and administrative expenses.
 Material revisions to reserve estimates may result from adverse changes in collection experience.
 The Company writes off accounts against the allowance for doubtful accounts when reasonable collection efforts have been unsuccessful and it is probable the receivable will not be recovered.